zalando/nakadi/docs/_documentation/using_per_event_authorization.md

  The `event_owner_selector` defines following values:
   - `type` - the way how nakadi will extract owner from published events
   - `name` - the name of authorization_parameter that will be extracted and stored with event.
-  This name is used ad `AuthorizationAttribute` data_type for security checks with authz plugin.
+  This name is used as `AuthorizationAttribute` data_type for security checks with authz plugin.
   - `value` - parameter that defines the way of extracting `AuthorizationAttribute` value according to `type`.